tkristner/XMPP_bruteforcer/README.md

 # xmpp_bruteforcer.py

-XMPP SCRAM SHA1 "client-proof" password bruteforcer.
+XMPP SCRAM SHA1 "client-proof" password bruteforcer, becareful it's not very fast almost 700/s !

 You should have a dump of one successful connection to extract info needed.